1. What is epilepsy?

-Epilepsy is a chronic (long-lasting) medical condition marked by recurrent epileptic seizures.
-An epileptic seizure is an event of altered brain function caused by abnormal or excessive electrical discharges from brain cells.
-Epilepsy is one of the most common neurologic disorders, affecting up to 1 percent of the population in the United States.
+Epilepsy is a chronic (long-lasting) medical condition marked by recurrent (repeating) epileptic seizures.
+An epileptic seizure is a change in the function of the brain caused by abnormal or excessive electrical discharges from brain cells.
+Epilepsy is one of the most common neurologic (nervous system) disorders, affecting up to one percent of people in the United States.

 There are different types of seizures, different types of epilepsy syndromes, and different causes of epilepsy.
 For example, both brain tumors and stroke can cause seizures and lead to chronic epilepsy.
-Some of the causes can be diagnosed and treated with medicines, and some require surgery.
+Some of the causes can be diagnosed and treated with medicines, and some have to be treated with surgery.

-About 65 percent of newly diagnosed epilepsy cases have no obvious cause.
-Of the remaining 35 percent, the more common reasons include stroke, congenital abnormalities (those we are born with), brain tumors, trauma, and infection.
+About 65 percent of new epilepsy cases have no obvious cause.
+Of the rest, the more common reasons include stroke, congenital abnormalities (those we are born with), brain tumors, trauma, and infection.
 It is important to determine the cause to help guide treatment.

-A neurologist, a doctor who specializes in diseases of the brain and nervous system, best determines the diagnosis of epilepsy.
-Some neurologists take advanced training and become epileptologists.
+A neurologist, a doctor who specializes in diseases of the brain and nervous system, best decides the diagnosis of epilepsy.
+Some neurologists take advanced training and become board-certified epileptologists.
 These doctors specialize in the diagnosis and treatment of epilepsy.
-This involves determining the cause of the epilepsy and starting anti-convulsant medicine to prevent further seizures.
+This involves finding the cause of the epilepsy and starting anti-convulsant medicine to prevent further seizures.
+If anti-convulsant medications prove ineffective, epileptologists may recommend special tests to determine if surgery or other forms of treatment should be considered.
 Many internists and family practice doctors also treat epilepsy.

-The evaluation of patients with epilepsy is aimed at determining the type of seizures (epileptic versus non-epileptic) and their cause, since various seizure types respond best to specific treatments.
+The evaluation of patients with epilepsy is aimed at learning the type of seizures (epileptic or non-epileptic) and their cause, since various seizure types respond best to certain treatments.
 The diagnosis is based on:

-- The patient's medical history, including any family history of seizures, associated medical conditions, and current medicines.
+The patient's medical history, including any family history of seizures, associated medical conditions, and current medicines the patient is taking.
 The doctor will ask you some important questions, including the following:

 - At what age did the seizures begin?